Wave-2024/Wave/README.md

 - Go to Firebase Firestore database and create a new database in test mode.
 - Go to Firebase Firestore Storage and create a new database in test mode.

+## Facing any Issue?

+Have a look at some [common Issues](https://github.com/Alpha17-2/Wave/issues) that you might face.
+If your problem is not there, feel free to raise an issue :)

 ## Contribute

 - Check out the issues .
 - Comment 'want to work on this' to work on the particular issue and wait for admin to assign you with the task.
-- Create a new branch.
+- Create a new branch with name dev-pr.
+- Add your new changes.
 - Commit the required changes ( Commit message should be understandable )
-- Do the following things before raising PR :-
-- Delete the files
+- Do not commit the files you created :
      - google-services.json
      - constants.dart
      - encrypt_message.dart
-- Fetch upstream
 - Create new Pull Request

 ## Get in touch